Page Reviewed / Updated - Apr. 2019

 The Rhode Island Pharmaceutical Assistance for the Elderly program, or RIPAE for short, provides financial assistance in the form of discounted prescriptions to elderly state residents.
-There are 3 levels to the program; each level receives a different percentage discount on their medications ranging from 15% - 60%.
+There are 4 levels to this program; each level receives a different percentage discount on their medications ranging from 15% - 60%.
+(Level 1 – 3 are for seniors 65 and over and level 4 is for persons 55 – 64 years of age who are disabled).
 The senior’s (and their spouse's) annual income(s) determine into which level of the program they are placed.
-The following numbers are current as of March 2018; an increase is expected July 1st.
+The following numbers are current as of April 2019.

 To be eligible for this program, seniors must meet the following criteria: